seanelvidge/seanelvidge.github.io/_pages/teamRankings.md

       <div id="rankings-empty" class="rankings-empty">Add a team above to explore its history.</div>
     </div>
   </div>
   <p id="rankings-help" class="rankings-note">Hover or tap for a rating and date.
-Drag to pan; pinch or Ctrl + scroll to zoom.
-Click a team’s name below the search box to hide or show its line.</p>
+On touch screens, swipe to scroll the page; choose “Explore chart” to pan and pinch, then “Scroll page” when finished.
+With a mouse, drag to pan or Ctrl + scroll to zoom.
+Click a team’s name to hide or show its line.</p>

   <section id="rankings-records" class="rankings-records" aria-labelledby="rankings-records-title" hidden>
     <h2 id="rankings-records-title">Highs &amp; lows</h2>